khemikalx/khemikalx/README.md

 - 👀 I’m interested in learning  Web Development, App Development and Data Analysis
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on projects in order to improve on my skill
-- 📫 You can reach by email @yawson.koffie@gmail.com or on instagram at i.am.yawson
+- 📫 You can reach by email @yawson.koffie@gmail.com or on instagram @i.am.yawson
 - ⚡ Fun fact: I love farming

 <!---